 Hierarchy Rank Settings

-Prior to version 10, this parameter allowed you to change the hierarchy ranges for your analysis from the default hierarchy ranges established in the network dataset.
+Prior to version 10, this parameter allowed you to change the hierarchy ranges for the analysis from the default hierarchy ranges established in the network dataset.
 At version 10, this parameter is no longer supported.
-To change the hierarchy ranges for your analysis, update the default hierarchy ranges in the network dataset.
+To change the hierarchy ranges for the analysis, update the default hierarchy ranges in the network dataset.

 |Network Analyst Hierarchy Settings|

 Regardless of the output shape type specified, the best route is always determined by the network impedance, never Euclidean distance.
 This means that only the route shapes are different, not the underlying traversal of the network.

 If you have chosen a traffic-based impedance attribute, the solution will be generated given dynamic traffic conditions at the time of day specified here.
 A date and time can be specified as 5/14/2012 10:30 AM.